205: Rocket Attack USA

 Ivan attempts to sell Amway products to his unwitting guests. –Vitamins, floor cleaner.

 Amway is a multilevel direct marketing company that was founded in 1959.
-Over the decades, the group has been accused of being a criminal pyramid scheme, and many cases went to court around the world, but none proved successful.
+Over the decades, the group has been accused of being a criminal pyramid scheme, and many cases went to court around the world, but none proved successful, though in 2010 Amway settled a class action lawsuit in California, without admitting wrongdoing, for $56 million.
 In many media portrayals, Amway is depicted as being cultlike and their agents as annoying and fanatical.

 We turn you over now to Mike Wallace in the field.